Alternative to Check Presentation

 Series of photos

-Besides the expression helping communicate excitement, most of the public has never seen electronic viola.
+Besides the expression helping communicate excitement, most of the public has never seen an electronic viola.
 So, this photo has some visual surprises that help share what a check presentation helped to fund.

 The intensity of the student playing and the look of the strange instrument, an electronic cello, help communicate how a gift supports the arts.